 How to Clean Gold Jewelry at Home

-- Fill a bowl with lukewarm tap water.
+- Fill a bowl with lukewarm room-temperature tap water.
 Make sure it’s not too hot.

 - Put a few drops of dish detergent in the bowl and gently mix it.

-- Take the toothbrush and gently scrub each piece of gold jewelry.
+- Take the toothbrush and gently scrub the gold jewelry.